philips-software/terraform-provider-hsdp/docs/resources/stl_app.md

 # hsdp_stl_app
-Manages an app resource on a STL device
+Manages an app resource on a STL device.
+At this time resources are synced immediately to the device after create or update.

 ## Example usage
 ```hcl